sjaehn/BWidgets/BWidgets/Supports/README.md

  ╰── EventPassable
 ```

+Supports can be switched on or off by calling its respective virtual setXXX
+method (e. g., `setDraggable()` for the class Draggable).
+The status can be
+requsted using the respective non-virtual isXXX method (e. g.,
+`isDraggable()`).
+Inheriting classes may contain additional member parameters
+with virtual setter and non-virtual getter methods.

 ## Support

-Base class of all supports (except EventMergeable) containing a simple switch for the respective support functionality.
+Base class of all supports (except EventMergeable) containing a simple switch
+for the respective support functionality.

 ## Callback

 The Callback class provides callback functionality for Events.
+Callback is
-Callback is supported by all Widgets via Visualizable.
+supported by all Widgets via Visualizable.

 ## Pointable